Prevent Repetitive Stress Injuries at Work

 Oct 12th, 2012

-Place keyboard within reach and press the keys using a light touch.
-Finger and wrists should be held level to avoid strain.
-Forearms and wrists should be at a 90 degree angle with the upper arms.
+Place the keyboard within reach and press the keys using a light touch.
+Fingers and wrists should be held level to avoid strain.
+Forearms and wrists should be at a 90-degree angle with the upper arms.
 Position the elbows near the body to prevent wrists from bending.

 Position your monitor just below eye level at an arm’s length away from your face.
 This should allow you to view your monitor simply by looking forward and not having to lean and hurt your back and neck.